 The nutrient loads in Five Mile Brook are driven by intensive agricultural land-uses, with a high proportion of beef grazing in the catchment.
-Diffuse urban runoff is another intensive land-use that is contributing phosphorus and nitrogen to the waterway.
+Smaller contributions of nutrient loads are from dairy sheds, dairy grazing (fertiliser), septics, rural lifestyle and urban residential properties.

 In 2014 a site on Five Mile Brook was added to the fortnightly water quality monitoring program to assess trends in water quality.
 Due to the seasonal nature of this waterway there is limited data on which to assess water quality.
 Limited data shows phosphorus and nitrogen concentrations to be above water quality targets.

 The Five Mile Brook catchment is categorised as a ‘recovery’ catchment as waterways do not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.

 Image: Nutrients in Five Mile Brook are primarily sourced from fertiliser used for beef grazing.

 Between 2009 and 2015 three landholders carried out soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorous needed for the pasture growth required.
 From 2015-2017 0.4ha of revegetation and 0.75km of fencing was carried out in the riparian zone with the aim to prevent stock access, increase the absorption of nutrients and to reduce sedimentation and pollution.

 In Spring 2017 the Water Corporation and South West Catchments Council carried out revegetation, rock installation and fencing to stabilise the sand dune adjacent to the Brook.